Aaron-212/homebrew-tap/README.md

   - `font-misans-tibetan`
   - `font-misans`

-- HarmonyOS Sans by Huawei
+- HarmonyOS Sans by Huawei and Hanyi

   - `font-harmonyos-sans`

-- Honor Sans by Honor
+- Honor Sans by Honor and FounderType

   - `font-honor-sans`

+- Vivo Sans by Vivo and FounderType

+  - `font-vivo-sans`

 #### Niche fonts